ChrisBenua/JSONDecoderEncoderBenchmarks/README.md

 #### \#3.2 Use String as CodingKey

-Why it would be faster:
+Why this would be faster:

 - `swift_conformsToProtocol` works slowly only when it gets called for the first time for each (class/enum/struct, protocol) pair.
 - So if we will use `String` as `CodingKey`, `swift_conformsToProtocol` will be called with the same types: `String` and `CodingKey`